Gender Gaps in Political Participation

 FAQs

-Gender Gaps is a research project that examines differences in political participation between women and men across Europe, focusing on the role of gender equality and gender-role attitudes.
+The project is a research initiative that examines differences in political participation between women and men across Europe, focusing on the role of gender equality and gender-role attitudes.

 What makes this project different?